syan-tibco/tp-helm-charts/charts/dp-configure-namespace/README.md

 ## Use-case 2:

-Customer has created new application namespace and applied the Tibco platform dataplane labels.
+Customer has created new application namespace and applied the Tibco platform dataPlane labels.
 The cluster-roles, cluster-role-binidng are present and service-account in primary namespace is to be used.
 To enable application deployment Customer needs to create role-binding in the new namespace.